ZephArvanitis/heyzeph/rafiki-posts/2017-09-24-eating-local.markdown

 and far fewer apples and squash.
 * At least in the city, eating local requires a bit of extra work and definitely some extra spending, so it's definitely not for everyone.
 I'm glad I'm in a position where I could afford to try it out for a bit.
+The final rundown for the week was that what I bought local was around 20-30% pricier than buying the same things at my local grocery store.
+That seems to be about the same magnitude of difference between shopping at Whole Foods versus Trader Joe's.
+It also doesn't account for the fact that some cheaper food options simply aren't available locally, making the cost of eating local a little higher than the above percentage would suggest.
+That 20-30% is also very non-uniformly distributed between various products: produce and cheese were similarly priced, while chicken, flour, and butter were much more expensive to buy locally.
 * This isn't so much a fun fact as a change of perspective: I notice myself thinking much more about where my food comes from.
 I'm more aware than ever before of the difficulty of creating acidic sauces without lemons, of the